Dissolution and Release Behaviour of Air in Hydraulic OilsCopyright: © ifas

 |Avoidance of cavitation erosion in the hydraulic system||Validation on the test bench|

-Hydraulic oils can dissolve not inconsiderably large quantities of air.
-When system parameters such as temperature and pressure change, bubbles filled with air form and cause enormous damage if they enter an area of higher pressure and implode near walls.
+Hydraulic fluids, unlike water, can dissolve significant amounts of gases.
+When system parameters such as temperature and pressure change, gas bubbles form and can cause enormous damage when they reach a region of higher pressure and implode near walls.
 This damage mechanism is called cavitation erosion and has been known for decades.
-However, the mathematical description of this mechanism, and thus its prediction, is extremely complex and to date only limited accuracy has been possible.
+However, the mathematical description of this mechanism and thus its prediction is extremely complex and to date only possible with limited accuracy.
+Within the framework of the project, more in-depth investigations are to be undertaken in order to improve the prediction of the occurrence of cavitation in the future.

 Bunsen Coefficient and Diffusion Coefficient